ZL-Asica/docs-SuzuBlog/docs/en/guide/faq.md

 - Automatically generates `sitemap.xml` and `robots.txt`.
 - Provides Open Graph and Twitter Card metadata.
 - Allows configuration of site-level `meta` tags and descriptions to improve visibility in search engines.
+- Automatically generates `meta` tags for each page based on content, including article titles, descriptions, and keywords.

 ## **8. Why do I need Node.js 18 or higher?**